 Anslinger forbid Holiday to play “Strange Fruit.”
 She refused, so he ordered a witch hunt.
 Knowing she was a heroin user, he had his agents frame her.
 They sold her heroin, and she was caught and sent to prison for the next 18 months.

-Upon her release in 1948, the federal government refused to renew Holiday’s cabaret performer’s licence, which meant she wasn’t allowed to sing at venues that served alcohol.
+Upon her release in 1948, the federal government refused to renew Holiday’s cabaret performer’s license, which meant she wasn’t allowed to sing at venues that served alcohol.
 No longer a member of the nightclub circuit and unable to escape the pain of childhood trauma, Holiday immediately turned to heroin again.

 In 1959 she was admitted into a New York hospital with liver cirrhosis and heart and lung problems.
 Anslinger would stop at nothing.
 His men entered the hospital room and threatened to arrest her after planting heroin under her bed.
 They handcuffed her to the bed, took pictures, interrogated her, fingerprinted her, and even removed gifts brought by friends.
 The agents stationed police officers outside her door and barred any visitors.